giuper/teaching/ALGO21/00-BinarySearch/README.md

     40000-50000x circa.

 ### Select ###
-The algorithms for Select are found in [this](./SelectImpl) folder.
+The python implementations for the algorithms for Select are found in [this](./SelectImpl) folder.

 1. [Deterministic Recursive Select](./SelectImpl/DetRecSelect.py) vs
    [Randomized Recursive Select](./SelectImpl/RandRecSelect.py)